Ambrevar/dotfiles/README.md

 Emacs
 =====

-* Extra deps
-* recommended: emacs-multiple-cursors emacs-xclip emacs-yasnippet
+* Recommended packages: emacs-multiple-cursors emacs-xclip
-* optional: emacs-bison-mode emacs-flex-mode emacs-glsl-mode emacs-lua-mode emacs-make-regexp emacs-mediawiki-bzr

 Emacs daemon is integrated flawlessly thanks to a small script -- see the scripts folder.
 Because terminal and graphical clients do not behave the same way, it is sometimes useful to specify which version should be used.
 For mutt, ranger bulkrename, git commit message and dwb, it is required to wait for the client to return, for which only the console client will work properly.

 Configuration for C programming.
 Bindings to compile either from makefile or from a custom command if no makefile is found.

-TeX and LaTeX full-featured home made environment: no AucTeX required, itemize function, snippets, dynamic compilation with various engines, dynamic configuration, proper PDF view, temp files clean function, PDF compression, SyncTeX support.
+TeX and LaTeX full-featured home made environment: no AucTeX required, itemize function, snippets, templates, dynamic compilation with various engines, dynamic configuration, proper PDF view, temp files clean function, PDF compression, SyncTeX support.

 Custom theme with 256 colors, works for both text and graphical Emacs.